-- Conducted enhanced main cleaning of a total of 27,000 feet of 8", 10" and 12" pipe.
-This added to the pipeline cleaned in 2016, for a two-year total of over 110,000 feet of pipe cleaned, or just over 20 miles of our 160 miles of distribution system piping.
-This year's cleaning continues to help ACWWA with its water quality by removing sediment in the pipes that had accumulated over time; and - The Colorado Department of Public Health and Environment (CDPHE) awarded ACWWA the Gold Tier of their "Pursuing Excellence Program."
-The program recognizes public water systems that go above and beyond to: document source water protection goals, treatment system goals, distribution system goals, and to create optimization action plans to improve drinking water operations.
-For the past two years, the ACWWA Field Operations team has committed to go above and beyond the obligations of compliance and regulatory standards.
-Eight optimization action plans were achieved that directly improved water quality, precise water analysis, safer operations and controlled key performance indicators through critical parameters.
+- Conducted enhanced main cleaning of a total of 22,000 feet of 10", 12" and 16" pipe.
+This added to the pipeline cleaned in 2016 and 2017, for a three-year total of over 158,000 feet of pipe cleaned, or more than 30 miles of ACWWA's 160 miles of distribution system piping.
+The 2018 cleaning continues to help ACWWA with its water quality by removing sediment in the pipes that had accumulated over time; and - Passed two sanitary surveys conducted by the Colorado Department of Public Health and Environment - one survey for the Elkhorn Ranch subdivision water system, and one survey for the Lonetree Creek Water Reuse Facility.
+The purpose of a sanitary survey is to ensure that a utility's facilities are in proper working condition.
+Inspectors review records related to equipment, operations, staffing, maintenance, and monitoring compliance.
+No deficiencies were found during the surveys, and ACWWA received positive comments from the inspectors.